Ariah3/Ariah3/README.md

 # Welcome to My GitHub Profile!

-Hey i'm Ariah 👋 Welcome to my GitHub profile.
-This Readme file is designed to give you a peephole into my life.
+Hey i'm Ariah 👋
+(like Mariah, but without the M)

 ## About Me

-- 🌱 I'm a passionate learner that is constantly testing the stamina of my hyperfocus.
+- 🌱 I enjoy a good challenge,
-- 💻 Im currently working on strengthening my fondations in python, HTML & Java.
+- 💻 Im currently learning the foundations in html,py before I start learning data analytics,
-- 🎓 I'm just starting my journey but I hope to become an analyst or a developer
+- 🎓 I'm just starting my journey but I'm hoping to become a data analyst; but I really like the this side too.

 ## Skills